 Sedation dentistry makes it possible for you to endure all your dental appointments, especially if you have several oral health issues that need to be addressed or an invasive restoration.

-Our Dentistry for Life office is designed to make our patients feel welcomed, relaxed, and at home.
-We pride ourselves on providing gentle dentistry to all patients, especially those who are particularly anxious about being in the dentist’s chair.
+Our Philadelphia dental office is designed to make our patients feel welcomed, relaxed, and at home.
+We pride ourselves on providing gentle dentistry to all patients, especially those who are particularly anxious about being in the dentist's chair.

 Along with sedation dentistry, we encourage our patients to bring along any creature comforts that will help them relax, like noise-cancelling headphones, music, a stuffed animal, or a good luck charm.